-This multi-faceted project involved three main parts: Street Tree Inventory, Greenspaces Inventory, and Canopy Assessment.
+This multi-faceted project involved three main parts: Street Tree Inventory, Greenspaces Inventory, and Canopy Assessment and supporting Urban Forestry Analysis.
+Read plan here.

 Street Tree Inventory: We gathered tree metrics on many of Tumwater’s street trees (~3500 trees), including location, species, height, DBH, condition, maintenance needs, etc. This involved developing a work flow that allowed for field collection of data on tablets, that then sync with our online web map, and can be post processed on ArcGIS locally.
 The data collected was analyzed to provide some useful geospatial statistics, such as number of trees by zone or neighborhood, species diversity, maintenance needs by tree type, etc.